shaktidhara/spring_demo_ECS_jenkins/README.md

-This is a dummy app that platform uses to test with..
+This is a dummy app that platform uses to test with.